Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Frequency localized families

 This term has a very specific structure involving the symbol $y\mapsto a(y)$, an exponentially decaying function $y\mapsto {\rm e}^{-\frac{ |y|^2}2} $ and an oscillating phase

 We are going to show that the terms defined for $j\in\{1,\cdots,d\}$ by

 have the same structure.
-Then, it will be enough to consider only one of these terms and to prove that they are controlled by a power of $\eps$, this will implies the adequate control on $| \mathcal B[{\rm e}^{\frac i\eps S(x)} a] (z)|$ by a recursive argument.
+Then, it will be enough to consider only one of these terms and to prove that they are controlled by a power of $\eps$, this will imply an adequate control on $| \mathcal B[{\rm e}^{\frac i\eps S(x)} a] (z)|$ by a recursive argument.

 Let us first transform $A_j^\eps$ and $B_j^\eps$.
 Indeed, we have

 The first integral of the right hand side has the same structure with the symbol $y\mapsto a(y)$ and the second one with the exponentially decaying function $y\mapsto y_j {\rm e}^{-\frac{ |y|^2}2} $.
 Besides, observing